techno-tim/techno-tim.github.io/_posts/2023-06-18-mobile-homelab.md

 So now that I have all of this put together (it came assembled) how was I going to build the ultimate mobile HomeLab?

 My original thought was to just run pfsense or OPNsense on this machine and use it as a router however, FreeBSD, the operating system that these are built on do not have drivers for this wireless NIC.
 That shut that down really quick.
-Then I noticed that Protecli have [documentation on their site](https://protectli.com/kb/openwrt-on-the-vault/) on how to set up this device with [OpenWRT](https://openwrt.org/).
+Then I noticed that Protectli have [documentation on their site](https://protectli.com/kb/openwrt-on-the-vault/) on how to set up this device with [OpenWRT](https://openwrt.org/).
 That’s when I remembered Network Chuck’s video and decided that if he got it working, I could too.
 Well, not really because he’s like a legit networking person and I am just a hack, but anyway I thought I would give it a shot.

 ![OpenWRT on Proxmox](/assets/img/posts/mobile-homelab-proxmox.jpg)
 _I should have installed OpenWRT on Proxmox to begin with..._